Ayman23-zmn/Pagination-App-reactJS/README.md

 # Frontend Pagination (Description)
 This is a custom pagination in React where we get a certain number of fetched posts per page.
+The posts were fetched from a fake API site ([Link]([https://cozy-biscotti-80814f.netlify.app](https://jsonplaceholder.typicode.com/))) that consists of dummy user posts and other metadata.

 Click here for app demo: [Link](https://cozy-biscotti-80814f.netlify.app)